r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

-      The 'ifconfig wlan0' presents many information about the current interface in use, but lets say we only need to 'extract' the ip address from ifconfig command and store that info into one bash variable (for scripting) or into a logfile for later review, its when 'parsing' its helpfull..
+      The 'ifconfig wlan0' presents many information about the current interface in use, but lets say we only need to 'extract' the ip address from ifconfig command and store that info into one bash variable (for scripting) or into a logfile for later review, its when 'parsing' its helpfull ..
+      This article will show easy examples using bash commands like: GREP, CAT, AWK, CUT, HEAD, TAIL, etc.

 <br /><br />